18F/development-guide/_guide/_pages/css/linting.md

 to the rules in the styleguide.
 This linting tool will go through all Sass code and issue warnings wherever the code differs from the styleguide.
 We've created a specific [`.scss-lint.yml` file][scss-lint yaml] that's configured to work with the css coding styleguide.
-There are two ways to setup linting:
+There are two ways to set up linting:

 * locally with ruby
 * locally with node